The clinic works internationally in both litigation and policy projects.

 European Court of Human Rights

 M. v.
-UK. - The Clinic submitted a Third-Party Intervention to the European Court of Human Rights addressing the connection between sex trafficking and slavery.
-To publicize the issue further, the Clinic published an article in the European Lawyer magazine.
+UK. - The clinic submitted a Third-Party Intervention to the European Court of Human Rights addressing the connection between sex trafficking and slavery.
+To publicize the issue further, the clinic published an article in European Lawyer magazine.

 "Europe's Modern Slave Trade," European Lawyer magazine

 Osman v.
 Denmark - The clinic prepared a report on intrafamilial trafficking, with a special focus on girls and young women, that was submitted by the London-based Advice on Individual Rights in Europe Centre (the AIRE Centre) to the European Court of Human Rights.
 The Report focuses primarily on the ways in which this form of forced labor violates international law and, in particular, rights to both family security and bodily integrity protected by the European Convention on Human Rights.